vavardan/zpr-addon/readme.md

 The architecture diagram below illustrates the ZPR resources deployed by the ZPR addon as part of the One-OE Landing Zone, including:
 - **ZPR Policies**, defined at the tenancy root level.
-- **ZPR Namespaces**, each containing the associated Security Attributes, hosted in the `cmp-lz-security` compartment.
+- **ZPR Namespaces**, each containing the associated Security Attributes, residing in the `cmp-lz-security` compartment.
 - **Security Attribute associations**, illustrating how the defined Security Attributes are applied to Landing Zone workloads and OCI resources.

 <img src="./oneoe_hubb_zpr.png" width="800" height="value">